xythobuz/SerialGamepad/README.md

 ![Screenshot](https://i.imgur.com/x0hnWq5.png)

-First, press `Connect` to establish a connection to your Transmitter.
-As soon as it is working the current stick positions will be visualized.
-Then, press `Create` to create a virtual HID Gamepad.

-As long as both have been initialized, you can use your Transmitter in your Simulator.
-The connection will be closed and the virtual device destroyed automatically when you close the App window.

 ## foohid command-line app

 This small utility does the same thing as the SerialGamepad.app without a graphical user interface.